Living with a stoma after treatment for vaginal cancer

 Rectal discharge

-After having a stoma, some people may have mucus coming out of the back passage (rectum).
+After having a colostomy or ileostomy, you may have mucus coming out of the back passage (rectum).
 This is from the lining of the bowel.
 Mucus normally keeps the bowel moist and helps the poo (faeces or stools) to pass along the bowel.
-After a stoma, although the bottom part of the bowel no longer has poo passing through, it still produces mucus.
+After a colostomy or ileostomy, although the bottom part of the bowel no longer has poo passing through, it still produces mucus.

-The mucus may leak out of the anus, or you may feel the urge to go to the toilet.
+The mucus may leak out of the anus Open a glossary item, or you may feel the urge to go to the toilet.
 The mucus is normally clear or white and looks a bit like egg white or glue.
 Sometimes the mucus dries up into a ball inside the rectum and can cause pain.
 Depending on the type of stoma you have, a small amount of poo may pass into the bottom part of the bowel, resulting in a brown discharge.

 How often and how much mucus there is varies in different people.
 It may be once every few weeks or months, or a couple of times a day.
 If the mucus looks green, smells or has blood in it, you should let your stoma nurse or doctor know as you might have an infection.